← Back to Tutorials

 Tax Implications of FDs

-• FD interest is fully taxable as per your income tax slab
+• Interest earned is taxable as per applicable income tax rules

 FD vs Other Investment Options